 Most people go through a busy day and don’t really think about eating.
 When we’re hungry we grab the most convenient thing we can find, which may be lunch from the vending machine.
 Does this sound familiar?
 Stop for a minute and think about what you eat throughout the day…would you want your family to eat that way?
 Probably not.
 I found a definite link between eating wholesome foods throughout the day and staying focused and on-task.

-Watch your isles at the grocery store.
+Watch your aisles at the grocery store.
 One rule that I broke but is a good one to follow: when you’re grocery shopping, stay away from the middle isles!
-If you shop around the perimeter of the grocery store, that’s where you’ll find the fresh foods, meats and dairy.
-The inner isles are where all the boxed goods and mixes are found.
+If you shop around the perimeter of the grocery store, that’s where you’ll find the fresh foods, meats, and dairy.
+The inner aisles are where all the boxed goods and mixes are found.

 It typically takes 21 days of a routine for something to become a habit.
 Small changes on a regular basis will yield results…and help you stay focused and on top of your game.
 This time of year is especially hard with holiday parties and client lunches, but if you have a game plan in place, you just need a little time and some willpower to make it work.